 - Many buildings may have multiple public entrances.
-When feasible, the entrances should express a clear hierarchy. - Building façades should avoid large expanses of blank walls by varying materials, textures, forms and fenestration. - Canopies, recessed windows and other shading devices are encouraged to create visual interest and scale and to respond to solar heat gain and daylight harvesting. - Retail or restaurant uses on the ground level of parking structures should have a minimum 70% glazing, as measured between 2 and 12 feet from the adjacent ground plane.
-Transparency and reflectivity should allow visibility from the street during the day. - Maximum building glazing is 70% of the total surface of each façade. - Façade treatment should reflect solar orientation.
-To reduce solar heat gain and glare, designers are encouraged to utilize vegetation, screens, louvers, roof overhangs, recessed windows, light shelves and/or high efficiency glazing.
+When feasible, the entrances should express a clear hierarchy. - Building façades should avoid large expanses of blank walls by varying materials, textures, forms and fenestration. - Canopies, recessed windows and other shading devices are encouraged to create visual interest and scale and to respond to solar heat gain and daylight harvesting. - Maximum building glazing is 70% of the total surface of each façade. - Façade treatment should reflect solar orientation.
+To reduce solar heat gain and glare, designers are encouraged toutilize vegetation, screens, louvers, roof overhangs, recessed windows, light shelves and/or high efficiency glazing.